Virtual Care Information

 - Use a private computer/device (i.e., not an employer’s or third party’s computer/device), secure accounts, and a secure internet connection.
 For example, using a personal and encrypted email account is more secure than an unencrypted email account, and your access to the Internet on your home network will generally be more secure than an open guest Wi-Fi connection.

 You should also understand that electronic communication is not a substitute for in-person communication or clinical examinations, where appropriate, or for attending the Emergency Department when needed (including for any urgent care that may be required).

 If you are concerned about using video or audio tools for virtual care, you can ask our office to arrange for you to visit a different healthcare provider or other health care center where you can be seen in person.
-However, please note that visiting a health care provider in person comes with a higher risk of coming into contact with COVID-19 and the possibility of spreading the virus.

 By providing your information, you agree to let us collect, use, or disclose your personal health information through video or audio communications (while following applicable privacy laws) in order to provide you with care.
 In particular, the following means of electronic communication may be used: email, videoconferencing (including Skype, Facetime, Zoom, doxy.me etc.), text messaging (including instant messaging), website/portal/e-brochures.